Tiger-Fury/NetCheatPS3/README.md

-# NetCheat PS3 4.53
+# NetCheat PS3 4.54

-Written by Dnawrkshp
+Written by Dnawrkshp - Modified by Tiger Fury

 ## Comments
+v4.54
+This Version adds CCAPI 2.80

+v4.53
 This version differs slightly from the released version of NetCheat 4.53 in the following ways:

  - Removed online PS3 codelist browser